History of Magellans Cross

 The original cross was believed by the people of old to have miraculous healing powers so they started chipping it away.
 Because of that, the government officials was prompted to supposedly encased it in another wooden cross made from tindalo.It is now housed in a small chapel.
 Rumors say though that the original cross was destroyed or disappeared after the death of Magellan.

 Today, the cross is housed in an octagonal pavilion called the “kiosk”.
 It is one of the main attractions for tourists because it is a part of country’s history.
+It is preserved to stand that the Philippines is a Christian country in the southeast Asia.

 Location of Magellan’s Cross